samaita/blog/content/posts/why-not-just-use-google-maps.md

 Google found a result for 104 of the 106 addresses.

-That part was expected.
+That part did not surprise me.

-What changed my view was what happened after that.
+What surprised me was what happened next.

 Only 85 addresses matched all four expected administrative levels.
 That left 21 addresses where at least one level disagreed.